AguaClara/UASB/UASB_Manual_Spring2018.md

 ### Influent Flow System
 An ideal influent flow system is designed to prevent clogging and to ensure an even distribution of flow throughout the reactor.
 A literature review was conducted to compare the various values for reactor design parameters.
 Table 2 includes relevant values, but is not an exhaustive list of our sources

-One challenge for an influent flow system is combatting pipe blockages.
+One challenge for an influent flow system is combating pipe blockages.
 This involves the creation of a trash rack and grit capture mechanism, calculating the optimal pipe diameter, and possibly including a nozzle or aperture at the end of the pipe to ensure high velocity flows to prevent deposition of solids.

 Top influent flow was chosen over bottom influent flow in order to decrease the frequency of clogs.
 Bottom influent flow systems are more likely to clog if flow is low or not consistent.
 This is because non-suspended particles may settle into the pipe.
 Gravity will prevent particles in a top influent system from settling in the pipe.
 In addition, top influent flow is the most common choice for domestic wastewater treatment.